 How to divide heather

-- Prepare the areas where the new clumps will be planted by weeding them
+- Prepare planting areas by weeding

-- Remove the stump, taking care to damage as few roots as possible
+- Remove the stump taking care to damage as few roots as possible

 - Replant the original clump immediately and plant the new ones in the prepared areas